 This initiative has helped governments analyse rising inequalities, monitor material living standards and broader well-being, and design policy packages that promote equity and growth.
 It is driven by a multidimensional approach to Inclusive Growth, going beyond income to see how people are faring in other areas of life, like jobs and health.

-The Champion Mayors initiative is pleased to count on a range of supporting institutions to help shape this work, including the Ford Foundation, Brookings Institution, C40 Cities Climate Leadership Group, Cities Alliance, ICLEI Local Governments for Sustainability, Lincoln Institute of Land Policy, National League of Cities, United Cities and Local Governments (UCLG) and United Way Worldwide.
+The Champion Mayors initiative is pleased to count on a range of supporting institutions to help shape this work, including the Cities Alliance, ICLEI Local Governments for Sustainability, Bloomberg Philanthropies, Lincoln Institute of Land Policy, United Cities and Local Governments (UCLG) and United Way Worldwide.

 Keep up to date with our work by following our Inequality Matters series.